OpenTermsArchive/docs/content/contributing-terms.en.md

 Great, your terms declaration is now almost complete!
 You simply need to write it under the appropriate terms type in the `documents` JSON object within the service declaration.

-In order to distinguish between the many terms that can be associated with a service and enable cross-services comparison of similar terms, we maintain a unique list of of allowed values for terms types in the [dedicated repository](https://github.com/OpenTermsArchive/terms-types).
+In order to distinguish between the many terms that can be associated with a service and enable cross-services comparison of similar terms, we maintain a unique list of terms types in a [dedicated repository](https://github.com/OpenTermsArchive/terms-types).

 Please note, the terms type may differ from the exact name provided by the service, but it should align with the underlying commitment.
 For example, some providers might call “Terms and Conditions” or “Terms of Use” what some others call “Terms of Service”.